 Bangalore also refers to as Garden City of India due to its wide range of gardens and parks throughout the city.
-Today, Bangalore is a home of many well-recognized colleges and research centers, private industries, software companies, telecommunications, defense organizations, aerospace, etc. Bangalore is also called as the Silicon Valley of India due to its nation leading position in IT Market.
+Today, Bangalore is a home of many well-recognized colleges and research centres, private industries, software companies, telecommunications, defence organizations, aerospace, etc. Bangalore is also called as the Silicon Valley of India due to its nation leading position in IT Market.

 Bangalore is India’s second fastest growing cosmopolitan city with the rapid growth of numerous industries (speciously IT Industries).
 As a result of vastly industrialization for last few years, population rate also increased rapidly.
-According the census report 2011 India, approximately 8425972 people reside in Bangalore which makes the city third most populated city in India.
+According the census report 2011 India, approximately 8,443,675 people reside in Bangalore Metro city which makes it the third most populated metro city in India.

 Rapid population growth and faster growing industrialization does not succeed to make the city polluted like other metropolises of India, because, Bangalore is greener than other cities of India and the authority body of Bangalore determined to keep the city pollution free.

 The climatic characteristic of Bangalore remains a tropical savannah type with a pleasant (especially in winter) temperature throughout the year due to its high elevation.
 Winter is the best season for tourism in Bangalore.
 You will find three major seasons in Bangalore namely summer, winter and monsoon.

 Summer Season in Bangalore: Summer season of Bangalore is quite uncomfortable especially in April to May when temperature may reach up to 39°C. Usually, this season remains for a long term from March to June and the temperature levels vary during this season from 24°C to 34°C.